PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

     }
 }
 ```
 This contract when called generates a number of 'PreciousChickenTokens' and allocates them to the address that deployed the contract - in our case that will be the first address listed in Ganache (marked as 'Index 0').
-It then has a function to allow users to buy PCTs in exchange for Ether (with the conversion rate set at 1 Eth equal to one PCT), and to sell those PCT back in return for Ether.
+It then has a function to allow users to buy PCTs in exchange for Ether (with the conversion rate set at one Eth equal to one PCT), and to sell those PCT back in return for Ether.
 Any Ether collected goes to the contract address itself.

 Again it is worth re-iterating this code is intended as a demonstrator only and is not intended to be a model for anything production ready that is exposed to financial risk.